Best Leverage For A Small Account ($10, $100, $200, $500, $1000)

 The best way to control losses, in the beginning, is by trading smaller and stepping up little by little.

-If you are a beginner and want some extra tips, read our guide on leveraged trading tips, and for crypto traders read this guide on crypto margin strategies.
+If you are a beginner and want some extra tips, read our guide on leveraged trading tips, and for crypto traders read this guide on crypto leverage strategies.

 When looking at currency trading vs crypto vs stocks I think the most optimal ratio is going to be found in cryptocurrency trading.